User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-You'll notice that the data from the partners includes the ICD-10 code (for potential diagnoses only) and the relevant source information.
+You'll notice that the data from the partners includes the ICD-10 code (for clinically verified gaps only) and the relevant source information.

 -